 Pandorina are ovoid colonies of 8 or 16 flagellate cells crowded together in a gelatinous sheath.
 These are all similar, but they swim with a distinct front and back end.

 Volvox are hollow spheres with hundreds of cells, though only a few are reproductive.
 New colonies grow inside the parent until it breaks apart to release them.

-Greek haima, blood, kokkos, berry
+Greek haima, blood, kokkos, grain

 Haematococcus are flagellates with a halo-like cell wall, separated from the body by mucilage.
 The name comes from red pigments at the centre of or spread through the cell.

 These flourish in clean, ephemeral water with little competition.
 Often most are non-motile resting cells, common as reddish slime in standing rainwater and bird baths.